mosheKerbel/ts-post-examples/README.md

-This repository contains full working examples for the blog post
+This repository contains full working examples for the blog post:

 [Understanding the weird parts of Typescript](https://medium.com/@moshekerbel/understanding-the-weird-parts-of-typescript-20c0fe26d314)